kitspace/1clickBOM/README.md

 - Get dependencies above and make sure executables are on your path
 - `npm install --global` (or `npm install && export PATH=$PATH:$(pwd)/node_modules/.bin)`
-- `make`
+- `make` which builds everything or you can be more specific like `make chrome` or `make firefox` or even `make run-firefox` to build and load in firefox in one step

 #### Load

-- For Chrome enable developer mode and load the unpacked extension from `build/chrome`
+- For Chrome enable developer mode in `chrome://extensions` and load the unpacked extension from `build/chrome`
 - For Firefox run `make run-firefox` (or setup [Autoinstaller][16] and run `make load-firefox`)

 #### Test